ArelyMartinez2022/MartinezAMadLibs5/README.md

 AND VISE VERSA FOR NO. HOWEVER IF THEY DONT ENTER ANYTHING BUT THAT IT WILL ASK THE USER OVER AGAIN UNTIL THEY ENTER IN YES OR NO.

-PEER REVIEW: Jasmine -- REVIEW
+PEER REVIEW: Jasmine Leek // program runs as expected under all conditions tested, nice work.
+You might consider using title/sentence case for better user accessibility